 The beaches on Isabela are like paradise.
 We had an awesome view from our balcony at the Albermarle Hotel.
-You can walk along the beach for several kilometres from here.
+You can walk along the beach for several kilometers from here.
 We had the best stay with included breakfast in the hotel on our entire journey on the Galapagos Islands.

 Giant Tortoise Breeding Center (Google Maps)

-Some of the turtles have a long neck which is unusual but essential to reach their food.
+Some of the turtles have a long neck, which is unusual but essential to reach their food.
 It’s a 20 minutes walk but plan extra time.
 You pass the Villamil Lagoon on a wooden boardwalk where pink flamingos filter the water with their long beaks.

 Los Tuneles (Google Maps)

 Don’t miss the exceptional Los Tuneles excursion; a 30 minutes boat ride to mangroves where we got a seahorse shown in the shallow water.
-We spotted several male turtles trying to breed with a female from the boat, went snorkelling, dived through the tunnels, spotted resting white tip reef sharks, and at the end of the tour we stopped at Los Tuneles with breeding blue-footed boobies.
+We spotted several male turtles trying to breed with a female from the boat, went snorkeling, dived through the tunnels, spotted resting white tip reef sharks, and at the end of the tour, we stopped at Los Tuneles with breeding blue-footed boobies.
 There is a special kind of cactus growing one meter in 100 years.

 Las Tintoreras (Google Maps)

 - Take a horse to the summit of the Serra Negra with an enormous crater on 1124 m elevation.
 Hike from here to Volcano Chico, last eruption in 2005.
-Your accommodation can organize the excursion for you.
+Your accommodation can organize excursions for you.
 It may cost roughly $50.
 Check the alerts first.
 We skipped this tour because some parts and the summit were closed.
 Bring a rain jacket; the volcano is often covered in clouds.

 - Visit the Wall of Tears if you have a day to spare.
 Prisoners built the 100 m long wall with lava rocks in the penal colony between 1944 and 1959.